GeoscienceAustralia/Jira-testing/README.md

 Test Smart Commits comment from GA github to gaautobots jira Success - Jira "Failed" email, yet comment appeared in WT-3 and commit updated in Development section

+Test 20
+Test smart commits to GAJIRA from Shane's account without existing personal OAuth to gaautobots